cduvallet/phdchat-philosophies/docs/phdchat.md

 ### Why this talk?

 - You've already heard my science
-- People say: "how do you do it?"
 - I want to share the gospel of good practices

 ---